zukunft/zukunft.com/README.md

 Target user experience:
-- one-to-one: business logic as you would explain it to a human each formula should have 3 to 5, max 8 elements due to the limitation of the human work memory
+- **one-to-one**: business logic as you would explain it to a human each formula should have 3 to 5, max 8 elements due to the limitation of the human work memory
-- user sandbox: the look and feel should never change without confirmation by the user
+- **user sandbox**: the look and feel should never change without confirmation by the user
-- don't disturb: suggested changes should never prevent the user from continuing
+- **don't disturb**: suggested changes should never prevent the user from continuing
-- always sorted: the messages to the user should be sorted by criticality but taking the reaktion time into account
+- **always sorted**: the messages to the user should be sorted by criticality but taking the reaktion time into account
 - prevent duplicates in the values or formulas to force user to social interaction

 General coding principles:
-- DRY: one point of change (https://en.wikipedia.org/wiki/Don%27t_repeat_yourself)
+1. **Don't repeat yourself**: one point of change (https://en.wikipedia.org/wiki/Don%27t_repeat_yourself)
-- test: each function should have a unit test called from test_units.php or test_unit_db.php with zukunft.com/test a complete unit and integration test
+2. **test**: each function should have a unit test called from test_units.php or test_unit_db.php with zukunft.com/test a complete unit and integration test
   best: first write the test and then the code
-- dependencies: use the least external code possible because https://archive.fosdem.org/2021/schedule/event/dep_as_strong_as_the_weakest_link/
+3. **least dependencies**: use the least external code possible because https://archive.fosdem.org/2021/schedule/event/dep_as_strong_as_the_weakest_link/
-- best guess: in case of incomplete data best guess assumptions should be used and the assumption is shown to the user
+4. **best guess**: in case of incomplete data best guess assumptions should be used and the assumption is shown to the user
-- never change a running system (until you have a very, very good reason)
+5. **never change** a running system (until you have a very, very good reason)
-- one click update: allow to update a pod with one click on the fly
+6. **one click update**: allow to update a pod with one click on the fly
-- log: all user changes and data im- and export are logged with an undo and redo option
+7. **log in/out**: all user changes and data im- and export are logged with an undo and redo option
-- top down: the most important functions should be on top of each class
+8. **top down**: the most important functions should be on top of each class
-- error detection and tracking: in case something unexpected happens the code should try to create an internal error message to enable later debugging
+9. **error detection** and tracking: in case something unexpected happens the code should try to create an internal error message to enable later debugging
-- self speaking error messages
+10. **self speaking** error messages
-- shared api with in code auto check
+11. **shared api** with in code auto check
--- capsule: each class and method should check the consistency of the input parameters at the beginning
+12. capsule: each class and method should check the consistency of the input parameters at the beginning

 Coding team suggestions
-- daily max 15 min physical standup where all member confirm the daily target
+- daily max 15 min physical **standup** where all member confirm the daily target
-- improve the definition of done of a story (ticket) until all team members understand it
+- improve the **definition of done** of a story (ticket) until all team members understand it
-- all team members vote simultaneously for 1, 2, 3, 5, 8 or max 13 story-points
+- all team members **vote** simultaneously for 1, 2, 3, 5, 8 or max 13 story-points
 - if a story has more points it is split
 - when all agree on the story-points the story is assigned to one member
-- critical: if there is a delay other team member offer to help (no blaming)
+- critical: if there is a delay other team member **offer to help** (no blaming)
 - at the sprint retro one selects a perspective that the other done not know for spontaneous answers
-- one tool (not two or more) per purpose: git, tickets, wiki, message e.g. element.io
+- **one tool** (not two or more) per purpose: git, tickets, wiki, message e.g. element.io

 Decisions
 - use this program for a mind map with all arguments where each has a weight and value and all changes are logged